NAICS Data Governance & Versioning

 Why governance matters for NAICS

-NAICS is a framework that evolves.
-Without governance, classification quality often degrades through inconsistent assignment, untracked updates, and “convenience coding” that prioritizes speed over defensible alignment.
+NAICS evolves through revision cycles, definitional updates, and hierarchy refinements.
+Without governance, classification quality often degrades through inconsistent assignment, untracked changes, and convenience coding that prioritizes speed over defensible fit.

-Governance outcome: stable NAICS interpretation that remains consistent across time, teams, and data sources—while still incorporating legitimate framework updates in a controlled way.
+Governance outcome: a more stable NAICS interpretation that remains consistent across time, teams, and data sources, while still incorporating legitimate framework updates in a controlled and explainable way.

 Core governance controls